Decrease Risk & Oversight With Automated LTC Solutions

 The Solution: Automated LTC Medication Management

-The pharmacies which I managed began to utilize technology to solve these problems.
+The pharmacies that I managed began to utilize technology to solve these problems.
 We installed automated systems in our larger and higher acuity facilities.
 They gave us much better control of the emergency and contingency drug supplies in these facilities.
 Systems have been improved over the years and offer better security and accountability.

 There are many automated systems available today.
 The most important features are: